-UC Berkeley Haas School of Business Economic Analysis for Business Decisions (EWMBA 201A) Fall 2012

-The economic agent (PR 3.1-3.4, 5.1-5.3 and 5.5) Decision making under certainty and uncertainty

-Lectures 1-2 Aug.
-11, 2012

-Prologue

-Many people think that economists view people as being super-rational and find the material to be highly theoretical and not very "realistic".

-... theories do not have to be realistic to be useful...
+UC Berkeley Haas School of Business Economic Analysis for Business Decisions (EWMBA 201A) Fall 2016 Module I The consumers - Decision making under certainty (PR 3.1-3.4) - Decision making under uncertainty (PR 5.1-5.3 and 5.5) The producers - Production (PR 6.1-6.4) - The costs production (PR 7.1-7.2) The consumers Objectives - [1] Explain what economists mean by rationality, because that term is often misunderstood. - [2] Show that the techniques of economic analysis may be brought to bear on modeling and predicting behavior in many situations. - [3] The economic theory of the consumer can help managers to think systematically through their product decisions.
+Prologue Many people think that economists view people as being super-rational and find the material to be highly theoretical and not very "realistic". ... theories do not have to be realistic to be useful...
 Even though the assumptions are pretty unrealistic, the theory predicts behavior well and is quite useful.

-Note that a theory can be
+A theory can be useful in three ways:

-- $\rightarrow$ normative (how people ought to choose) - $\rightarrow$ descriptive (how people actually choose) - $\rightarrow$ prescriptive (as a practical aid to choice)

-Decision making under certainty

-The "standard" theory of the economic agent (consumer, manager, policy maker) is best understood as follows:
+- A. descriptive (how people actually choose) - B. prescriptive (as a practical aid to choice) - C. normative (how people ought to choose) Decision making under certainty and uncertainty The "standard" theory of the economic agent (consumer, manager, policy maker) is best understood as follows:

-Behavioral economics incorporate more "realistic" assumptions about rationality and decision making based on findings in psychology and related fields.
+Behavioral economics incorporate more "realistic" assumptions about decision making based on findings in psychology and related fields: